I keep my eyes on the major concerts, festivals and other big events happening around Norway so you don’t have to!

-The 16th year of Stavanger's showcase of wine sees eleven of the city's restaurants and bars team up, with exhibitors from all around Europe.
+The 17th year of Stavanger's showcase of wine sees 12 of the city's restaurants and bars team up with exhibitors from all around Europe.

 MaiJazz has been running for more than 20 years.
 Since the first festival in 1989 MaiJazz has developed to be one of Norway's leading jazz festivals presenting international jazz stars and the best in national and local jazz every year.
-This year's line-up includes the Pat Metheny Unity Group and E.S.T Symphony.
+This year's line-up will be announced soon.

 Tour des Fjords

 An international cycling race through the scenic landscape of Fjord Norway.

 Western Norway's viking festival provides fun for all the family.
 Held at Karmøy, north of Stavanger.

 The Beach Volleyball World Tour is back in Stavanger.
 The main stage is moved to the quay outside the Stavanger Concerthouse.